senaite/senaite2.com/docs/quickstart.md

 Click again the *Save* button when you are done.

+**☝️Note:**
+Analysis categories allows you to group analyses regardless of the department they are assigned to.
+Thus, you can have analyses in same category that belong to different departments.
+Here we've created a "Water chemistry" category, but we could rather create a category called "Liquids" or "Mining".
+The criteria used to group analyses depends on your laboratory needs.

 ### Add Analysis Services

+Analysis services represent the catalog of tests/analyses the laboratory is able to perform.
+Although in most cases we think of an Analysis Service as a single test for which we expect a single result, their level of granularity may depend on the laboratory needs and/or compiled Standard Operating Procedures (SOPs).

-Finally, we add some analysis services by chosing the *Analysis Services* tile in the *LIMS Setup* screen.
+We add some analysis services by clicking the *Analysis Services* link in the *LIMS Setup* screen.

 In this example we are adding **Calcium**, **Magnesium** and **Total Hardness**.